Rutgers University–Newark: Athletics

 The Rutgers–Newark's athletic teams are called the Scarlet Raiders.
 The university is a member in the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the New Jersey Athletic Conference (NJAC) for most of its sports since the 1985–86 academic year; except men's volleyball, which the NJAC does not sponsor.
 In that sport, the Scarlet Raiders are members of the Continental Volleyball Conference (CVC).

 Rutgers–Newark competes in 14 intercollegiate varsity sports (7 each for men and women): Men's sports include baseball, basketball, cross country, soccer, track & field (indoor and outdoor) and volleyball; while women's sports include basketball, cross country, soccer, softball, track & field (indoor and outdoor) and volleyball.

 Facilities

 Built in 1977, the Golden Dome Athletic Center is the hub of Rutgers–Newark athletics, seating 2,000.
-Soccer and softball games are held on Alumni Field, while the Rutgers–Newark baseball team plays at Bears & Eagles Riverfront Stadium, a 6,200-seat ballpark that was home to the Newark Bears, a minor-league professional baseball franchise.
+Soccer and softball games are held on Frederick Douglass Field, while the Rutgers–Newark baseball team plays at Weequahic Park.